-The AL Model describes components we have identified as necessary for effective accountable leadership to take place within organizations.
+The AL Model for Organizational Leadership describes components we have identified as necessary for effective accountable leadership to take place within organizations.

 Component 1: The Accountable Leader’s Mindset

-- Understands and acknowledges the full scope of their influence and responsibility
+- Understand and acknowledge the full scope of their influence and responsibility

-- Is able to understand and identify positive and negative outcomes for the people they lead and serve, and
+- Are able to understand and identify positive and negative outcomes for the people they lead and serve, and

-- Is motivated and able to develop an authentic-to-self approach to creating or avoiding those outcomes.
+- Are motivated and able to develop an authentic-to-self approach to creating or avoiding those outcomes.

 Component 2: The Accountable Leader’s Behaviours